Todd Champion: World Championship Wrestling (1993–1994, 1995, 1997)

 On the November 14, 1993 edition of WCW Main Event Champion made his return to WCW when he defeated Rip Rogers.
 He was then interviewed by Tony Schiavone, where he challenged WCW Television Champion Lord Steven Regal.
 The following week he wrestled Regal to a draw.
 On the November 28 edition Champion then beat Regal by disqualification.
 The two would have yet another match, this time on the February 12, 1994 edition of WCW Worldwide where Regal finally emerged victorious.
 He next appeared at Bash at the Beach 95 when he attempted to save Alex Wright from a postmatch attack by Vader.

 On December 15, 1997 Champion reunited with Curtis Thompson for a Monday Nitro dark match against Samula Anoa'i and Sam Fatu (Samoan Swat Team).
 Now dubbed "The American Patriots", Champion and Thompson emerged victorious.

-Later years (1995–2002)
+Late career (1995–2002)

 Champion went on to wrestle in the independent circuit.
-He also competed in Japan for Michinoku Pro Wrestling under the ring name Perro Russo.
-His final match came against Vampiro on July 14, 2002 in an EPIC Pro Wrestling WAR (EPWW) event, after which he retired.
+He also competed in Japan for Michinoku Pro Wrestling under the ring name "Perro Russo".
+His final match came against Vampiro on July 14, 2002 at an EPIC Pro Wrestling WAR event, after which he retired.